-We are party to certain legal proceedings incidental to the normal course of our business, including the enforcement of our rights under contracts with our portfolio companies.
+We are party to certain legal proceedings incidental to the normal course of our business.
 We are required to establish reserves for litigation matters where those matters present loss contingencies that are both probable and estimable.
 When loss contingencies are not both probable and estimable, we do not establish reserves.
 Based on current knowledge, we do not believe that loss contingencies, if any, arising from pending investigations, litigation or regulatory matters will have a material adverse effect on our financial condition, results of operation or cash flows.
-Additionally, based on our current knowledge, we do not believe such loss contingencies are both probable and estimable and therefore, as of September 30, 2015, we have not established reserves for such loss contingencies.
+Additionally, based on our current knowledge, we do not believe such loss contingencies are both probable and estimable and therefore, as of December 31, 2015, we have not established reserves for such loss contingencies.